NabiilahArdini/UnsupervisedLearning/quiz.md

 ## 2.2 Building Cluster

-Once you are set in using the K of your choice from previous section, try to create a K-means cluster from our data and store it to `kmeans_model`.
-Use a `set.seed(100)` before building the model to guarantee a reproducible example.
-Create new variabel on coffee dataset named `cluster` and store the cluster number by extracting the `kmeans_model$clust`.
+Once you are set in using the K of your choice from previous section, try to create a K-means cluster from our data and store it to `coffee_cluster`.
+Use a `set.seed(654)` before building the model to guarantee a reproducible example.
+Create new variabel on coffee dataset named `cluster` and store the cluster number by extracting the `coffee_cluster$clust`.

 ## 2.3 Clusters Profiling

 7. For a customer who enjoy coffee with `coffeID` 929, which of the following coffee beans may be characteristically similar enough to warrant a recommendation?
   - [ ] 1060
   - [ ] 21
-  - [ ] 1071
+  - [ ] 1021

 Recall how we can perform a cluster profiling by using a combination of `group_by()` and `summarise_all()` grouped by our previously created cluster column.
 After you extract the characteristics for each cluster, try to answer the following question:

 8. which coffee cluster has the highest mean of aroma, highest mean of sweetness, and lowest mean of acidity?
   - [ ] 5, 1, 2
-  - [ ] 5, 6, 5
+  - [ ] 3, 4, 1
-  - [ ] 2, 5, 1
+  - [ ] 3, 1, 4
-  - [ ] 2, 4, 1
+  - [ ] 4, 4, 1